fex01/servicenow-notes/sn-discovery.md

     - CI Class: Computer [cmdb_ci_computer]
       - CI: MaxMustermann-Mac
   - create an Asset
-    - The Model Category and Model determine if an Asset and Cl record will be created and which table they will populate
+    - The Model Category and Model determine if an Asset and CI record will be created and which table they will populate
     - Example:
       - Model - Dell Inc. Alienware M17x is associated to Model Category Computer
-      - Model Category Computer creates Asset class Hardware and Cl class Computer records
+      - Model Category Computer creates Asset class Hardware and CI class Computer records
   - create an CI
-    - When creating a Cl record, it's important to populate the Model ID field
+    - When creating a CI record, it's important to populate the Model ID field
     - Model ID is associated to a Model category
-    - Only one Model category can be associated to a Cl class
+    - Only one Model category can be associated to a CI class
     - Example:
-      - If a Cl record is imported into the Computer table, the Model ID will be associated to a specific Model category Computer
+      - If a CI record is imported into the Computer table, the Model ID will be associated to a specific Model category Computer
       - Model Category Computer also creates an Asset class Hardware record
-  - Enforce Cl Class Verification
+  - Enforce CI Class Verification
     - Model categories can override the automatic creation of an Asset using Enforce CI Verification option
     - will affect all Models associated with the Model Category
     - Newly created CIs requires verification through a Ul action to:
-      - Create Asset - Creates an Asset associated with the newly created Cl record
+      - Create Asset - Creates an Asset associated with the newly created CI record
-      - Merge CI - Merge duplicates of a Cl if the Asset for the Cl was created through a different process and a Cl record already exists
+      - Merge CI - Merge duplicates of a CI if the Asset for the CI was created through a different process and a CI record already exists

 ##### DF: Agent Client Collector for Visibility (ACC-V)